martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 ```<meta http-equiv="x-ua-compatible" content="IE=8">```

+3. (optional) Publish the site if you can and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)

 This code forces the browser to try and render in IE8 mode which cuases several comaptibility problems.
 Where possible you should avoid old or non-standard doctypes or rendering modes and use the standard one which is `<!DOCTYPE html>`

 ##3.
 Frameworks and Libraries